DataDog/documentation/content/en/tracing/troubleshooting/agent_apm_resource_usage.md

 ## Detect out-of-CPU

 To monitor CPU usage and detect oncoming out-of-CPU issues, compare the [maximum CPU percentage][1] configured for the Agent to the `datadog.trace_agent.cpu_percent` metric.
-The `datadog.trace_agent.cpu_percent` metric is CPU usage in percentage of a core.
+The `datadog.trace_agent.cpu_percent` metric is CPU usage in terms of percentage of a core.
 For example, a value of `50` is half a core, or `200` is two cores.

 See the full list of [Agent APM metrics][2].